zetev0l/zetev0l/README.md

 </div>

 # About me!
 - Hello there, I am zetev0l and I'm currently a Senior Highschooler.
-I code in Roblox Lua 5.4 and mess around in roblox studio.
+I code in Roblox Lua 5.4 and messes around in roblox studio.
 - I also touch a bit on graphics design, skills enough for me to make cool icons (I use paint.net btw).
 Portraitures above not related.
 - Coding isn't mainly my hobby but its my last resort hobby prior to playing boring games.
 - English isn't my primary language.